 Because we feel it’s futureproof, OTELCO is working to not only deploy new fiber, but to replace old copper technology with fiber infrastructure when possible.
 With service footprints in 6 rural states, fiber deployment can be a challenge.
-As much as we’d like to build fiber to every location in every state, it’s just not feasible from a business perspective.
+As much as we’d like to bring Lightwave Fiber Internet to every location in every state, it’s just not feasible from a business perspective.

 Consider the following:

 - What does a project cost?

 - How many of those locations will buy the service?